pragmaxim/pragmaxim.github.io/content/blog/in-the-footsteps-of-decentralization.md

 DAO is governed from within in contrast to democracy where you delegate your vote and will to a representative.
 All the legislation would be replaced by transparent smart contracts corresponding to legislative changes and government events and persisted indefinitely to a blockchain.
-Voting about legislation changes would be done by any citizen who is interested through a decentralized application.
+Voting would be done by any citizen who is interested through a decentralized application.
 Utopian vision that will be possible at times when AI automates repetitive labor and people will have more time to wonder about life, times of no government corruption in games of thrones.
 Utopia is not really imaginary, it is just an era of society when being good and mindful wins over evil and ignorance, times of great prosperity.
 No one ever knows where the balance really is :)